Overview of the Japanese Maple:

 These can be grown in Zones 5-9, depending on the cultivar chosen.
 It is native to China, Korea and Japa.

 Size & Shape:

-The size of the Japanese maple depends on the variety chosen.
+The size of the Japanese maple differs by cultivar.
 It can range from a shrub to a small tree.
 The average size is 15-25' tall and wide.
 The shape is usually round or vase.
 It may also have a weeping shape.

 Grow Japanese maple in full sun to part shade.
 It is a suitable tree for full shade if needed, especially in the warmer zones.

 Foliage: The Japanese maple tree is renowned for its foliage.
 The leaves have five to nine palmate lobes.
 They may come in green or red.
 In the fall, the leaves will turn to brilliant shades of red, orange, yellow or purple.

 There are many different textures of leaves.
 Some have wide lobes, while others are finely dissected and lacy in appearance.